 The night of the show, there was a really cute gal from catering who was quite taken with the unicycle boy and devoted herself to keeping my wine glass full and flirting with me at every opportunity.
 I chose to investigate this potential relationship and made sure she always had a reason to top off my glass.
 Who knew where this might lead.

 It was working really well until I glanced at the clock and realized that I was on in 10 minutes.
+Oops, sorry.
+Gotta run.

 I turned to make my way to the stage doors and noted that my legs resisted following my head.
-“Nuts!
+Nuts!
 I’m drunk.
-How long does it take for wine to wear off? ” Well, it didn’t wear off in 10 or even 60 minutes but I discovered new depths of enjoyment with my unicycle and the audience seemed to enjoy the extra spinning and whooping coming from the stage.
-I was eventually forgiven for carrying one sign across upside down but not for getting snarled in the curtain ropes once.
+How long does it take for wine to wear off?
+Well, it didn’t wear off in 10 or even 60 minutes but I discovered new depths of enjoyment with my unicycle and the audience seemed to enjoy my extra spinning and whooping from the stage.
+I was eventually forgiven for carrying one sign across upside down but not for getting snarled in the curtain ropes.
 Hey, it’s not like they were paying me for this and surely that little gal from catering bears some responsibility!
 Where is she anyway?

-I found the best part of riding a unicycle was the collection of cute girls who wanted a ride on my shoulders.
+I found the best part of riding a unicycle was the rich collection of cute girls who wanted a ride on my shoulders.
 They would beg for a turn so I would queue them up and ride them all over the neighborhood.
 As long as I avoided nasty-old Fairview Terrace, I was the man with the mob of cheering girls.
 Any guys in the group were left to sulk.

 I positioned her facing away from me.
 I had one foot on the unicycle pedal and placed my hand beneath her armpits and had her squat and then jump straight up which helped me to lift her over my head and onto my shoulders.
 She wrapped her tan bare legs back behind my back then I stepped into the unicycle, swerved a bit to establish balance and the ride had started.

-I panicked and determined not to allow her ride to end with a face-plant from 6 feet high so I stepped onto the sidewalk– sacrificing yet another seat to a ground collision but leaving me free to catch her.
+I panicked and could not to allow her to face-plant from 6 feet high so I stepped out of the crashing unicycle, sacrificing yet another seat to the street asphalt but leaving me free to scramble around her passing legs to try and catch her.

-I reached out with both arms and caught her with my elbows around her waist – and both hands squarely on her chest – and quickly realized just how badly I had messed up.
+I reached out with both arms and caught her with my elbows around her waist – and both hands squarely on her chest for a sound catch but quickly realized just how badly I had messed up.

-For the rest of my life, I made it a point to avoid her and that part of the neighborhood.
-My parents firmly refused to move our family somewhere east of Colorado, so I was stuck in Petaluma potentially coming face to face with the one person I could never face again.

-I mean – what if she wanted to – you know – talk about it?
+For the rest of my life, I avoiding her part of the neighborhood.
+My parents refused to move our family somewhere east of Colorado, so I was stuck in Petaluma potentially coming face to face with this gal I could never face again.
+What if she wanted to – you know – talk about it?

-Boys are not issued the correct vocabulary for such a discussion until around age 40 and even then we refuse to read the directions. . .
+Boys are not issued the correct vocabulary for such a discussion until around age 40 and even then we refuse to read the directions.